mirzasetiyono/salt/README.md

 # Salt Test

-## This is code for Salt coding test
+## This is source code for Salt coding test

-1. Angular Version 9 Framework
+1. Angular version 9 framework

 2. Dependecies:
   - Bootstrap
-  - fontawesome
+  - Fontawesome

 3. Development time around a day and half.